Home > Blog > RA Copper VS ED Copper: Which Copper Foil for Flex PCB Substrate?

 Middle

 The copper foil is just part of the flexible PCB price.
-And you should choose the copper type according to your application and fabrication requirements.
+It's recommended to choose the flexible copper foil according to your application and fabrication requirements.
 It's suggested that in the PCB design stage, you fully communicate with your PCB fabricator to settle down all the details, including copper specs.

 Part 4.
 One-Stop Flexible Laminate and PCB Manufacturer

-So which flexible PCB fabricator do you choose?
-PCBONLINE is a one-stop flexible PCB manufacturer that fabricates the FPC laminates, finished flex PCBs, and FPC assemblies.
-You can custom order flexible PCBs using RA copper or ED copper without a quantity limit.
+Which flexible PCB fabricator do you choose?
+You can work with PCBONLINE, a one-stop flexible PCB manufacturer that fabricates the FPC laminates, finished flex PCBs, and FPC assemblies.

-From the video below, you can check how we fabricate flexible PCB laminates and finished circuit boards from RA copper/ED copper, adhesive, and PI.
+From the video below, you can check how PCBONLINE fabricates flexible PCB laminates and finished circuit boards from RA copper/ED copper, adhesive, and PI.

 If you are in the flexible PCB design stage or looking for a flex PCB/PCBA fabricator, you can send your Gerber and contact PCBONLINE by email at info@pcbonline.com to communicate with us about your project.